Noteblox/commiters/README.md

 ## Code of Conduct

 This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you  are expected to uphold this code.
-Please report unacceptable behavior to NoteBLOX-code-of-conduct@pivotal.io.
+Please report unacceptable behavior to project maintainers or support@noteblox.com

 ## Take Your First Steps